AnalytixWare/ShinySky/README.md

 _actionButton(inputId, label, styleclass = yourStyle)_

-Here you can specify the style you want using the style parameter.
+Specify the style with the  styleclass argument.
 The possible styles are "primary", "info", "success", "warning", "danger", "inverse", "link", ""

 ##Alerts